naslab-projects/ME597-Fall2024/2-Kinematics_&_Control/1-Lab_2_instructions.md

 #### Part A: Creating the Package and Node
 1. Create a ROS 2 `ament_python` package called `task_3`
 2. Create a simple Python node within this pkg, called `pid_controller.py`
+3. Create a launch file called ```pid_control_launch.py``` that launches your pid controller node, place it in task_3/launch/ and configure setup.py to access that launch file.
+4. Setup up the following alias in setup.py
+    - pid_speed_controller := PID Controller Node
 #### Part B: Subscribe to the `/scan` topic
 3. Create a subscriber that reads the `/scan` topic.
     - Set the rate to 10Hz to define the execution speed of your node.
 You can tune this parameter - however, setting it too high will cause unnecessary load.